Let’s Restore Tube Etiquette

 8. Get a room

-On public transport, people often find themselves in very close proximity to complete strangers.
-Imagine their horror when the aforementioned strangers fail to grasp the concept of “public” and proceed with activities that are best confined to a more private space.
-From trimming beards to passionately engaging in foreplay, we have seen it all and we’d rather not see it again.
+On public transport, we often find ourselves in close proximity to complete strangers who seem to forget they have an audience.
+From trimming beards to clipping nails to engaging in foreplay, we’ve seen it all and we’d rather not see it again.

 9. Hungry are we?